dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 ### Overall app host project differences

-If you've followed all of the preceding steps, your app host project file should look like this:
+If you followed all of the preceding steps, your app host project file should look like this:

 ```diff
 <Project Sdk="Microsoft.NET.Sdk">